Who’s heard of Greenwashing? If you haven’t here’s a quick definition;

 Now, for people who want to do their bit for the environment this is very frustrating as finding and using alternatives already has its barriers without multi billion pound companies use these eco ‘buzzwords’ without much legislation.

-LUSH – now you’d be led to think when you walk into the store that its a vegan cruelty-free paradise.
+Now you’d be led to think when you walk into a Lush store that it’s a vegan cruelty-free paradise.
 Now only part of that is true.
 LUSH are very dedicated to not testing on animals but 33% of their products are not suitable for vegans.
 That means some products are not free from any kind of animal extract.

 I’m sorry to say but its due to the use of potent parfums and parabens so their products have a longer shelf life.